 Blue Venetian plaster can be a bold choice.

-Get it right and you’ll have created a space that you adore and love to spend time in, whereas a bad judgement call can lead to it being a costly mistake, at least with paint you can paint straight over it if you’re not such a fan.
+Get it right, and you’ll have created a space that you adore and love to spend time in, whereas a bad judgement call can lead to a costly mistake, at least with paint, you can paint straight over it if you’re not such a fan.

-What are we to do when making these important decisions for your feature wall, ceiling or artwork installation?
+What are we to do when making these critical decisions for your feature wall, ceiling or artwork installation?

-For some of us that’s a quick and easy enough process, simply selecting our favourite colours and shades from the catalogues or recollections stored within our minds, then moving forward.
+For some of us, that’s a quick and easy process, simply selecting our favourite colours and shades from the catalogues or recollections stored in our minds, then moving forward.

-Elsewhere others seek inspirations across the web with social media sites such as Instagram or Pinterest being at the forefront of beautiful imagery and inspirations, helping you to find a glimmer of hope when it comes to selecting the ideal colour.
+Elsewhere others seek inspiration across the web, with social media sites such as Instagram or Pinterest being at the forefront of beautiful imagery and inspirations, helping you find a glimmer of hope when selecting the perfect colour.

-You know the one that will make you feel a certain way, to evoke the desired emotions from within, choosing the right shade, of blue in this instance is an essential part of getting what you want.
+You know the one that will make you feel a certain way, to evoke the desired emotions from within.
+In this instance, choosing the correct shade of blue is an essential part of getting what you want.

-That is after all what colour has the power to do, whether you’ve been selecting your choices from a place of conscious intent or not, how we interpret and perceive colour is a very personal thing but some commonalities are considered.
+That is, after all, what colour has the power to do.
+Whether you’ve selected your choices from conscious intent or not, how we interpret and perceive colour is very personal, but some commonalities are considered.